ansxnlee/webProxy/README.md

-cacheing is by my own monkey design where i just write whatever i get from recv() to files and read from them when they exist instead of trying to connect a client socket to a url tried messing with injecting pages with new data but there seems to be some bugs (most likely not doing the decoding of some encountered items properly)
+cacheing is by my own monkey design where i just write whatever i get from recv() to files and read from them when they exist instead of trying to connect a client socket to a url

+I tried messing with injecting pages with new data but there seems to be some bugs (most likely not doing the decoding of some encountered items properly)

 # ---KNOWN ERRORS---